14ag/js_arc/readme.md

-Test_box.js iko na sample code ya ku test the new row_entry function in utils_v2.js
+Test_box.js contains sample code for testing the new row_entry function in utils_v2.js

 Please help with the utils_v2.js
 The idea is to make the values in the proj_1 table align to the right side of the column.